CHOC-FM (Saint-Rémi, Quebec)

-CHOC-FM was a French language community radio station that operated at 104.9 MHz (FM) in Saint-Rémi, Quebec, Canada.
+CHOC-FM was a French language community radio station that operated at 104.9 FM in Saint-Rémi, Quebec, Canada.

 History

 Owned by Radio communautaire intergénération Jardin du Québec, the station received CRTC approval in 1998.

 On October 26, 2011, Radio Communautaire Intergeneration Jardin applied to increase the power of CHOC 104.9 in Saint-Remi, QC from 250 to 547 watts (1,750 watts maximum ERP), raise antenna height from 30 to 62.9 metres (EHAAT) and relocate the transmitter site.
 Also on October 26, 2011, applications were also submitted for the following proposed CHOC rebroadcasters: